luuqh/luuqh.github.io/README.md

 ```
 nano Makefile
 ```
 Locate the first line of file and change the content *GPU=0* to *GPU=1*.
 By configurating this, we allow for Darknet to use GPU in deep learning tasks.
+Also we can take advantage of the CV library in Darknet by changing from *OPENCV=0* to *OPENCV=1*.

 Now move on with the compilation in the Terminal window
 ```
 make
 ```